pjolson/MySuiteBlog/about/README.md

 - Customer Relationship Management
 - Professional Services Automation

-I also helped to integrated and implement the following systems with NetSuite
+I also helped to integrate and implement the following systems with NetSuite:

 - Box
 - Nexonia (Time & Expense)